Sustainability and Redhound

 What does this mean to a business like ours?
 How are WE being sustainable?

 It’s no secret that the clothing industry is a global polluter, a massive consumer of water and often responsible for working conditions that fall far short of acceptable in the 21st century.

 I've always been passionate about British manufacture.
-I started my career in the clothing industry 37 years ago, and I’ve seen a lot in that time.
+I started my career in the clothing industry more than three decades ago, and I’ve seen a lot in that time.
 Working conditions so appalling that I've walked out, blatant copying of garments, and loads of waste fabric to name a few.

-When we started Redhound 11 years ago, I made everything.
+When we started Redhound in 2010 I made everything.
 I didn’t really have a plan, didn’t know what would happen, how it would grow, IF it would grow.
 But grow it did and the need to expand has happened at a pace we've managed, but with growth comes more challenges with sustainability.

 I've always hated waste.
-Old enough to remember milk in bottles that were reused, and the days when the only place you could recycle paper, glass and cans was in a public car park.
+Old enough to remember milk in glass bottles that were reused, and the days when the only place you could recycle paper, glass and cans was in a public car park.
+I've always been a supporter of second hand clothing and most purchases I make are considered for quality and longevity.
 Sustainability matters to me.
+So, here's what we are doing.

 It is inevitable that there will be fabric waste.
 We minimise this waste as much as we can by: